jlab-sensing/ENTS-backend/README.md

 ### How do I import my own TEROS and Rocketlogger data previously collected?

 There exists csv importers that can be used to populate the database.
 Python utilities currently exist to import RocketLogger and TEROS data.
-These are available as modules under dirtviz.
+These are available as modules under the backend folder.
 More information on used can be found by running the modules with the `--help` flag.

 ```bash
 python -m backend.api.database.utils.import_cell_data